Non-perturbative data for Weil-Petersson volumes and intersection numbers using ordinary differential equations: Non-perturbative corrections to the one-point correlation function

 \subsection{The non-perturbative topological recursion}

+There have been many great developments in our understanding of how to go beyond topological recursion, starting with the foundational work of \cite{msw07} in which it was understood how to systematically compute instanton corrections for the free energy, by means of certain matrix integral saddle-point expansions (some of which we will review later).
+This framework was extended in \cite{mss22} to account for the entire free energy transseries.
+These ideas have recently culminated in \cite{eggls23}, in which the loop insertion operator (which we will define shortly) was used to extend the previous results to compute correlation function ZZ non-perturbative transseries sectors in what was called the non-perturbative topological recursion.

-In \cite{eggls23}, the topological recursion \eqref{eq:toprec2} was extended to incorporate ZZ non-perturbative transseries sectors, leading to what was dubbed the non-perturbative topological recursion.
-Below, we provide a brief overview of this procedure and show how it can be used to derive analytical expressions for the ZZ non-perturbative transseries sectors of \eqref{eq:nonperef1}.
-The purpose of this review is to set the stage for an independent consistency check of the novel results obtained in subsection \ref{sec:transseriesfromgel} by resorting to the Gel’fand–Dikii resolvent equation \eqref{eq:gde6}.
+Below, we provide a brief review of this procedure and show how it can be used to derive analytical expressions for the ZZ non-perturbative transseries sectors of \eqref{eq:nonperef1}.
+The purpose of this review is to set the stage for an independent consistency check of the novel results obtained in Subsection \ref{sec:transseriesfromgel} by resorting to the Gel’fand–Dikii resolvent equation \eqref{eq:gde6}.
 For further details on the non-perturbative topological recursion, see \cite{eggls23}.

 We begin by introducing the wave function, an object that plays a central role in the non-perturbative topological recursion.
 It is constructed from perturbative expansion coefficients of the connected correlation functions \eqref{eq:omega-meets-W} and reads